 This is a federal law and should be taken seriously.

-– R-22 refrigerants: These are typically present in older models.
+• R-22 refrigerants: These are typically present in older models.
 Because of their destructive properties, there have been steps taken to reduce the amount of toxicity in these materials.
+This includes freon.

-- R410A refrigerants: These are typically present in newer models and are the result of years of testing and experimentation.
-This product is technically less harmful than R-22, and it passes EPA standards.
-Unfortunately, this refrigerant can still negatively impact the environment and is still a concern if dealt with improperly.
+• R410A refrigerants: These are typically present in newer models and are the result of years of testing and experimentation.
+This product is less harmful than R-22, and it passes EPA standards, but it still must be captured properly from retired units.